Sign up to our Newsletter

 Linguistics

-Certain liberal arts degrees should be pursued because students in these majors tend to score higher on the LSAT.
+Certain liberal arts degrees should be pursued because students in these pre-law majors tend to score higher on the LSAT.

 For instance, students pursuing linguistics degrees are generally accepted at a much higher rate than their peers due to their high LSAT scores.
 In 2016, 90% of linguistics majors who applied were granted admission to various law schools.